CyranoChen/time-recording-chatbot-scp/README.md

 LEON_SIMILARITYSCORING_APIURL: https://sandbox.api.sap.com/ml/similarityscoring/similarity-scoring
 ```

-This project depends on an instance of B1 HANA environment and set the adminstrator account for accessing the service layer.
+This project depends on an instance of SAP Business One, version for SAP HANA environment and sets the adminstrator account for accessing the service layer.

 ```sh
 B1_SERVICELAYER_APIURL: https://<B1 hostname>:50000/b1s/v1